Bumble Bee Decorations Activity

-Complete the perfect springtime party table and make a bunch of these bumble bee decorations.
-This cute companion will have your child practicing pattern making, folding and cutting.
+Complete the perfect springtime party table with a bunch of these bumble bee decorations.
+This cute companion will have your child practicing pattern-making, folding and cutting.
 Once the bee is done it's sure to create quite a buzz!

 What You Need: